 Science.
 Science is to use or develop tools, perform experiments, figure out mechanisms, or use computers.
 It is your general understanding of the various fields of science.

 Gifted Student.
-When you make any type of Ability Skill Check, add 1/2 of your Scholarship Modifier (rounded down) to the roll.
+When you make any type of Skill Check, add 1/4 of your base Scholarship Modifier to the roll.

-Additionally, at Character Creation, and when you reach a new Tier of Power, you gain a number of Techniques Points equal to your Scholarship Modifier.
-Also, each time your Scholarship Modifier increases, so will your Technique Points.
-For example, if your Scholarship Modifier was +2 and you increased it to +3, you will gain +1(T) Technique Points (one representing Character Creation and the rest representing any Tiers of Power reached).
+Additionally, at Character Creation, and when you reach a new Tier of Power, you gain a number of Technique Points equal to your base Scholarship Modifier.
+Also, each time your base Scholarship Modifier increases, so will your Technique Points.
+For example, if your base Scholarship Modifier was +2 and you increased it to +3, you will gain +1(T) Technique Points (one representing Character Creation and the rest representing any Tiers of Power reached).

 Other Scholarship Checks.
 The following is a small list of other tasks that an ARC might require a Scholarship Check for: